-AW's stewardship program is managed by a National Stewardship Director who coordinates efforts between regional coordinators, volunteers, board members, and other staff members including our regional directors in the Pacific Northwest, Colorado, and California.
+AW's stewardship program is managed by a National Stewardship Director who coordinates efforts between regional coordinators, volunteers, board members, and other staff members including our regional directors in the Pacific Northwest, Colorado, California and the Northeast.
 Our Stewardship Team is in place to lead, train and support community-based activism representing the interests of boaters and the rivers we care for.

 Our River Stewardship Team remains focused on our mission, “To conserve and restore America’s whitewater resources